 The Illinois Zero Tolerance (ZT) Law provides that if you are under the age of 21 years and are stopped for a traffic violation and the police suspect you may have been drinking, they are entitled to ask you to take a breath, blood or urine test to determine if there is any amount of alcohol or drugs in your system.
 Even though the legal limit for driving in Illinois for a driver over 21 is .08, for a driver under 21, any amount of alcohol (or drugs, including marijuana) above zero is illegal.

 Upon finding alcohol or drugs in your system, the police will issue you a Zero Tolerance ticket and report it to the Secretary of State.
 The Secretary of State will suspend your license for three (3) months for a first offense.
 If you refuse to submit to testing, you will be suspended for six (6) months for a first offense.

-However, you can and will also lose your license in other circumstances in which you are not driving if you received a ticket for illegal consumption or possession of alcohol, or being in a tavern under the legal age.
+However, you can and will also lose your license in other circumstances if you receive a ticket for illegal consumption or possession of alcohol, provided that you are an occupant of a motor vehicle.
 I will refer to these as drinking tickets.

 You can also be suspended for the mere fact of being in possession of a driver’s license or ID card that was issued to someone else, even if you are not issued a ticket.
 We will call these fake ID cases.

-If you receive a drinking ticket and are given court supervision, your license will be suspended for three (3) months just like a ZT arrest, even though you may not have been driving or intended to drive.
+If you receive a drinking ticket and are given court supervision, your license will be suspended for three (3) months just like a ZT arrest, if you were an occupant of a motor vehicle.
 If you are convicted of the drinking ticket, you will be suspended for six (6) months if you were a motor vehicle occupant.